 And taking a backward glance at the business you built as you walk to your car?

 That’s what owning multiple franchise locations might feel like.

 And, what a feeling it would be.

-Multi-unit franchise ownership sure has a nice ring to it, especially if you already are a multi-unit franchise owner.
-But, getting to that place probably wasn’t easy.
+Multi-unit franchise ownership sure has a nice ring to it, especially if you’re already one.
+But I’d imagine that getting to that place wasn’t easy.
 A few sleepless nights were probably included at no extra charge.

 Money.
 That’s why.
 Mostly.